Table of Contents

-It was late-2017 and I was in the final stages of planning my 3-year bike adventure from Argentina to Alaska.
-I was chatting to Aloys from KOGA who was interested in what the ultimate touring handlebar would look like to me.
-I told him they’d have to be optimized around the three most important characteristics for touring: bike control, comfort and speed – but we left it at that.
+It was late-2017 and I was in the final stages of planning my three-year bike adventure from Argentina to Alaska.
+I was chatting to Aloys from KOGA who asked me to imagine the ultimate touring handlebar.
+My initial thoughts were that these bars should be optimised around the three most important characteristics for touring: bike control, comfort and speed – but we left it at that.

 The KOGA Denham Bars